 - You have an Acronis account. - If you plan to include Acronis Cloud in your sync, you must have a subscription to Acronis Cloud Storage.
 Refer to "Subscription information" (p.
-33) for details. - Acronis Cyber Protect Home Office or Acronis True Image (2012 or later) is installed on every computer. - If you connect your computers through a local area network, make sure that local connection is established. - Every computer has connection to the Internet.
+243) for details. - Acronis True Image (2012 or later) is installed on every computer. - If you connect your computers through a local area network, make sure that local connection is established. - Every computer has connection to the Internet.